PaVoS-TECO/java-mqtt-kafka-bridge/README.md

 - Use `Ctrl+C` to terminate the program.
 This ensures that the MQTT Client and Kafka Producer disconnect properly.

 ## Test data
 Test data are provided in the password-protected archive TestData.7z.
+With this, the functionality of the program can be tested.
+Please make sure the bridge is running before you start step 4.
 You will need Python 3 to run the scripts and p7zip-full to extract the test data.

 1. Run `sudo apt install p7zip-full python3 python3-pip` to install Python 3, pip and 7z.
 2. Run `python3 -m pip install pandas requests` to install required modules.